 Charles Sherrington Lecture Series

-On Tuesday 17th April 2018, the Department will host the inaugural Charles Sherrington lecture.
-The talk, entitled Neural Plasticity from Synapse to Cognition, is due to be given by Professor Mu-ming Poo.
+On Tuesday 17th April 2018, the Department hosted the inaugural Charles Sherrington lecture.
+The talk, entitled Neural Plasticity from Synapse to Cognition, was given by Professor Mu-ming Poo.
 Click here for more information.

 Sir Charles Scott Sherrington’s parentage and early childhood is vague.
 Official biographies record his birth as 27th November 1857 in Islington, London, to Dr James Sherrington and his wife Anne Thurtell; however other records suggest James Sherrington was an ironmonger who had died 9 years before Charles was born in Yarmouth.

 Censuses from the time indicate that Sherrington was indeed born in 1857 but in the household of the widow Anne Sherrington and the surgeon Caleb Rose, who married after the death of Caleb’s wife in 1880.